Language Difficulties

 Other ways language problems can manifest themselves is when something entirely different comes out.
 Somewhere between thinking it, and the words actually coming out, the words have been substituted.

 Sometimes the substituted words will approximate to what was meant to be said and sometimes they will convey an entirely different meaning than that intended.
-They may not even be relevant and can be entirely inappropriate to the conversation.

 It is important to realize then, that the areas of the brain which deal with spoken language can be affected.